The Ibiza holiday my personal experience

 – Book a table

-- Get comfy shoes - if you women don't dress too sexy or too elegant, this is not the place to shine or stand all night on high heels.
+– Get comfy shoes – don’t dress too sexy or too elegant, this is not the place to shine or stand all night on high heels.
 People here come to get drunk, rave and jump.
 If you wear high heels you might have trouble because some drunk people will start to push so being overcrowded, you will regret not getting trainers.

 – If you buy a drink hold it in your hand, otherwise, waiters will collect it, even if you had only a sip from that drink.
 Do not leave the drink out of your hand.
 It happens to me once and after I see the waitress doing this practice with other people too.
 This is to make people buy more drinks which are way too overpriced ( 18 Euros two Sprite, 35 Euros two vodka and one red bull – you do the math how much profit is making this club an this is just one of the many other clubs at Ibiza).